LeBulbasaur/svelte-cars-rent/README.md

 ```
 npm run dev
 ```
-You will also need [xampp](https://www.apachefriends.org/pl/index.html) to run local MySQL server witch Apache to handle PHP files
+You will also need [xampp](https://www.apachefriends.org/pl/index.html) to run local MySQL server with Apache to handle PHP files.

 # Some screenshots to showcase website:
 ![image](screenshots/main.png)